 – at least 64 oz fluids

 That leaves you feeling fatigued, with muscle cramps, blood pressure changes and even irregular heartbeat.
-Sounds like a perfect storm for getting sick or even thinking you’re sick, when you aren’t!4) Green Juice
+Sounds like a perfect storm for getting sick or even thinking you’re sick, when you aren’t!

 – at least 1 daily

 Not only are whole foods a key component to total health, but green juice acts like a super booster to your immune system.
-Green juice is an easy way to get in a ton of whole food nutrition that the body can quickly absorb without needing to do any additional work.
+Green juice or my favorite green smoothies are an easy way to get in a ton of whole food nutrition that the body can quickly absorb without needing to do any additional work.

 Which is exactly what we want when trying to give our body a boost!
 Immediate nutrients sans effort.
 Adding in at least one green juice or green smoothie daily can give you a nutritional boost.